JSMassmann/jsmassmann.github.io/index.md

 I'm preparing a couple of research articles and preprints.
 Of course, I won't upload their PDF or TEX here yet, for reasons related to privacy and plagiarism, but I might as well make a list of their titles.

+- "Quasiprojective Determinacy, the I0 Axiom and the Ultrapower Axiom"
+- "Polynomial regularities and tassels"
+- "A Beginner's Introduction to Set Theory"
+- "Fine structure of recursive functional hierarchies"
+- "Recursive Analogues of Shrewdness and Subtlety, with Applications to Fine Structure"
+- "The inverse collapse iteration hypotheses and p.f-bad conjecture"
+- "The Truth Lattice, Causation and Modal Logic"
 - "Notes on Martin's Conjecture"
+- "Elementary variants of large cardinals and reducibility"
 - "A Simple Approach to Admissible Proof Theory"
-- "A Beginner's Introduction to Set Theory"
-- "Quasiprojective Determinacy, the I0 Axiom and the Ultrapower Axiom"
 - "A note on pseudo-ill-founded ordinal points"
-- "The Truth Lattice, Causation and Modal Logic"
+- "Fundamental sequences up to omega-one of chess, and determinacy-type ordinal notations"
-- "Polynomial regularities and tassels"
+- "Expressive Complexity Theory and $$< \omega$$-Completeness Frameworks"
+- "Maximal projection functions below $$\omega_1$$"
 - "Global theories of ordinals, stable ordinals and hyperuniversality"
-- "The inverse collapse iteration hypotheses and p.f-bad conjecture"
-- "Fundamental sequences up to omega-one of chess, and determinacy-type ordinal notations"
 - "The paradigm of collapsification and natural ordinal representations beyond $$\Pi^1_1 \textrm{-CA+BI}$$"
-- "Maximal projection functions below the least uncountable cardinal"
-- "Elementary variants of large cardinals and reducibility"
-- "Fine structure of recursive functional hierarchies"
-- "Expressive Complexity Theory and $$< \omega$$-Completeness Frameworks"

 ## My talks